emlid/emlid-docs/docs/reach/common/tutorials/magnetfield.md

 After successful Bluetooth pairing, you should configure BT position output and correction input if needed.

+!!! note ""
+    Make sure you set up the update rate higher than 1 Hz in RTK Settings.

 ### Position output

 * Go to **Position output** in ReachView and select BT tab.
 Select NMEA format and click _Apply_